kibuchijw/alx-system_engineering-devops/0x06-regular_expressions/README.md

 ### 5. Not quite HBTN yet
 * A regular expressions that matches exactly a string starting with `h` and ends with `n` and can have any single character in between.
 ### 6. Call me maybe
-* A regular expression that matched a 10 digit phone number
+* A regular expression that matches a 10 digit phone number
+### 7. OMG WHY ARE YOU SHOUTING?
+* A regular expression that matches only capital letters